 WHAT IS HYPNOTHERAPY?

-All hypnosis is self-hypnosis, meaning that the hypnotherapist is only a guide or catalyst to elicit the trance experience in the client.
-The power of hypnosis resides in the client, not in the hypnotherapist.
+All hypnosis is self hypnosis, meaning that the hypnotherapist is only a guide or a catalyst to elicit the trance experience.

 HOW DOES HYPNOTHERAPY WORK?